Meghan Markle’s Baby Shower Did Not Break Any Royal Rules, Biographer Explains

 However, according to Seward, this is likely not the case for the royal family.

 “If anyone in the royal family criticizes, they are envious that they didn’t have that too,” Seward said.
-“If she even knows about it, the Queen will think, ‘I’m delighted the girl’s enjoying herself.’
+“If she even knows about it, the queen will think, ‘I’m delighted the girl’s enjoying herself.’
 There may be a bit of in-house sniping from courtiers but not from her.”

 Seward continued on to explain that Markle’s history as an actress separates her from the rest of the royal family, and royal watchers should adjust to the notion that protocols are likely to change because of this.